bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 A grant header is *not* returned in the following cases:

 - the server supports only unidentified tagging
-- the receiver is already using a user identity token
+- the client is already using a user identity token
-- the receiver is using a receiver identity token and the tag service doesn't support user accounts
+- the client is using a client identity token and the tag service doesn't support user accounts

 ##### Body